 The course that he is most grateful for having taken is Social Work Practices with Communities and Organizations, as it taught him how to go into a community and use macro social work skills to integrate and build professional relationships, gain trust and empower the people he works with.

 In 2014, FIU launched the university’s Peace Corps Prep Program, one of only 25 in the country.
 FIU is consistently ranked a Top 10 Peace Corp volunteer-producing Hispanic-Serving Institutions.
 As of Sept.
 30, 2017, the university has 23 alumni who are volunteers in 21 different posts.

 A commitment to The Peace Corps is significant with three months of training in the host country followed by two full years of service at the host site.
 Often living in simple, rural conditions, it can be a difficult adjustment for many.

 “The first thing I did to prepare was simply to tell myself that I will be okay — reassuring of my goals that I have and recognizing this as a unique opportunity.
 The language barrier makes me feel nervous.
 It has completely different linguistic roots but it is the first necessary step in connecting with the locals.”

-In January 2019, Vega Arreola will embark on his journey to Thailand.
-Once settled, he intends to start by doing plenty of community research in order to understand the community and their needs.
+Vega Arreola embarked on his journey to Thailand last month.
+Once settled, he intends to focus on community research in order to understand the community and their needs.
 He wants to develop programs that will have an exponential life to them so that benefits go beyond his time there.